SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 02 December, 2025
+### 📅 Wednesday, 03 December, 2025
 ------
 ### Events
 ------
-Here are some notable events that have taken place in the USA on December 2nd:
+Here are a few significant events that have occurred in the USA on December 3rd throughout history:

-- **1804**: The United States Military Academy at West Point officially opened in West Point, New York.
+- **1800**: The initial meeting of the United States Electoral College took place in Philadelphia, marking a crucial moment in the presidential election process.

-- **1823**: President James Monroe delivered the Monroe Doctrine during his annual message to Congress, outlining a policy against European colonization in the Americas.
+- **1967**: The first successful heart transplant was performed by Dr. Christiaan Barnard in Cape Town, South Africa, leading to discussions and changes regarding medical procedures in the U.S.

-- **1851**: McCormick's reaper, an early mechanical device for harvesting crops, was patented, revolutionizing agriculture.
+- **1984**: The B
 ### Positive Qoute
 ------
-"Believe in the magic within you! ✨💖 Every day is a new chance to shine! ☀️🌈"
+"Every day may not be good, but there's something good in every day! 🌟😊✨"